Ghostish/instagram_batch_downloader/README.md

 + -A
     Download posts after the last download, Similiar to -C, but allow you to reconfig -t and -m
 + -S
-    Stop the program automatically when it first sees a already downloaded file.
+    Stop the program automatically when seeing an already downloaded file the first time.
 ## examples:
 ```python
 python3 go_spider.py -u nasa -m 5 -t video